How to Register

 The Electoral Register lists everyone who is entitled to vote and is used for elections and other specified purposes, such as law enforcement and credit checking.
 Only certain people and organisations can have copies of the Electoral Register; however anyone may view this register under supervision.

 The Open Register is available for anyone to buy and can be used for any purpose, such as marketing.
 Electors can choose not to be on the Open Register by ‘opting out’ – to do this you will need to tick the ‘opt-out’ box on your Annual Canvass registration form.

 "This authority is under a duty to protect the public funds it administers, and to this end may use the information you have provided on this form for the prevention and detection of fraud.
 It may also share this information with other bodies responsible for auditing or administering public funds for these purposes.
 For further information see

 The Register of Electors is held at the Council offices in Herbert Warehouse at The Docks in Gloucester where it can be viewed under supervision during normal office hours.
 You are not permitted to make photocopies of the Register, but notes may be made using pen and paper.

-For more information or to find out if you are registered to vote please contact Electoral Services:
+For more information or to find out if you are registered to vote please contact Democratic and Electoral Services: